53 Different Types of Beetles in Michigan

 3. Squash Lady Beetle

-Squash lady beetles are types of beetles in Michigan States and Canada.
+Squash lady beetles are a type of beetle in Michigan and Canada.
 These insects typically feed on aphids and other pests.

 Also, they are known to eat squash plants.
 The adult beetles measure between one-quarter and three-quarters inches, while their larvae can be up to two inches long.